parshakova/angry_birds_rl/README.md

-# Angry Birds RL
+# Playing Angry Birds: Deep Deterministic Policy Gradient with Attention-based Long Short-Term Memory

-Tensorflow implementation of a sequential decision-making agent for solving ‘Angry Birds’ using Deep Deterministic Policy Gradient (DDPG) with Attention-based Long Short-Term Memory (LSTM) for state encoding.
+Tensorflow implementation of a sequential decision-making agent for solving "Angry Birds" using Deep Deterministic Policy Gradient (DDPG) with Attention-based Long Short-Term Memory (LSTM) for state encoding.
 In other words, we explore a model with a deterministic policy using an actor-critic algorithm for learning off policy with a stochastic behavior policy.

 Within [Angry Birds Basic Game Playing Software](https://aibirds.org/) environment.